 - Click on the Google BigQuery logo.

-- If you don’t know what your private key is or how to get it, Google has a helpful article on how to do so.
-You have to do a bit of scrolling through the page to get to what you need, so we’ve copied the important details below:
+- If you do not know what your private key is or how to get it, Google has a helpful article on how to do so.
+You have to do a bit of scrolling through the page to get to what you need, so we have copied the important details below:

 To generate a private key in JSON or PKCS12 format in Google BigQuery: